-In case of LOC or G/S Receiver failure, a corresponding red flag would be displayed.
+▶ In case of LOC or G/S Receiver failure, a corresponding red flag would be displayed.

-FALSE GLIDE SLOPE / Localizer :
+FALSE GLIDE SLOPE :

 A HEIGHT CHECK over LOM is very important to ensure correct G/S interception altitude.
 Thereafter just before crossing the threshold, the pilot must be able to identify the GREEN threshold bar to positively confirm correct a/c position.
 The presence of a highway vehicular traffic in close proximity of a runway could subject this type of a hazard due to unscreened / improper high-tension automobile ignition system etc. If any doubt, accomplish a GO-AR.
-Similarly you may also encounter a false or a bent 'Localizer beam' that could position you elsewhere from the runway centerline.

-ENGINE FIRE (ENGINE FIRE at 1000 ft. upto DH):
+ENGINE FIRE (ENGINE FIRE at 1000 ft. upto DH) :

 Whenever you get a fire warning bear in mind that the aircraft and its occupants are subjected to a grave endanger.
 Announce Mayday / PAN PAN,, as the case be.

-If you have an engine fire on approach there are two options: \leftrightarrow whether to continue and land or whether to Go-AR?
+If you have an engine fire on approach there are two aspects : \leftrightarrow whether to continue and land or whether to Go-AR ?

-- 1. You may have a genuine engine fire which could be indicated by other engine parameters & or accompanied with burning smell etc OR it may be a false warning / indication problem only. - 2.
-If it is possible to identify and take suitable actions it would be very wise to continue the approach and go land ahead, but if your attention gets diverted too much from your primary duties of approach monitoring, important Call-outs & associated crew task sharing or if the a/c gets out of trim / control where a safe landing becomes impossible only then, as a last resort, a GO-AR would be appropriate where you would be required to accomplish the fire drill and land back ASAP. - 3.
-Bear in mind that whenever you Go-AR due to a genuine engine fire you may further seriously aggravate the engine fire resulting into serious consequences.
+1. You may have a genuine engine fire which could be indicated by other engine parameters & or accompanied with burning smell etc OR it may be a false warning / indication problem only.

+2. If it is possible to identify and take suitable actions it would be very wise to continue the approach and go land ahead, but if your attention gets diverted too much from your primary duties of approach - monitoring, important Call-outs & associated crew task sharing or if the a/c gets out of trim / control where a safe landing becomes impossible only then, as a last resort, a GO-AR would be appropriate where you would be required to accomplish the fire drill and land back ASAP.

+3. Bear in mind that whenever you Go-AR due to a genuine engine fire you may further seriously aggravate the engine fire resulting into serious consequences.
 Subsequently you may or may not be able to control the engine fire but yet you will not be able to accomplice a relight AND you will in all cases have to land back ASAP.
 Hence the more sensible action would be to continue the approach, go and land and thereafter carry out the fire drill / actions after landing.
 Many airlines' SOPs have left this aspect at pilot discretion.